pdllerenas/ConnectFour/report/main.typ

 #figure(```
 opponent = current ^ occupied.
 ```)
-An altarnative is to store Player 1 and Player 2 chips.
+An alternative is to store Player 1 and Player 2 chips.
 However, spaces
 occupied by both will be revealed to be more useful later on, and thus required
-less total opreations.
+less total operations.
 === Example
 As an example, we will represent what @terminal1 would look like in terms of
 bitboards: